 How much will Intuit contribute?

-Intuit contributes to your HSA at the start of each fiscal plan year (August 1–July 31) or upon initial enrollment into the Cigna Choice Fund HSA plan.
+Intuit contributes to your HSA at the start of each fiscal year (Aug 1–Jul 31) or upon initial enrollment into the Cigna Choice Fund with HSA medical plan.

 If your annual salary is under $80,000, Intuit will contribute:

 If your annual salary is $80,000 or more, Intuit will contribute:

 How much can I contribute?